oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_golden_gate_deployment_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>An array of <a href='https://docs.cloud.oracle.com/Content/Network/Concepts/networksecuritygroups.htm'>Network Security Group</a> OCIDs used to define network access for a deployment.</div>
+                                            <div>An array of Network Security Group OCIDs used to define network access for either Deployments or Connections.</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>
             </tr>